danielemontecchi/monkyz/README.md

 These are the known issues that will be resolved on the next versions:

-- relationships: Monkeyz currently only supports one-to-one and many-to-one relationships
+- relationships: currently only supports one-to-one and many-to-one relationships
+- image upload resize: Resize the image does not change the dpi density

 ## Future Additions